SarahGODARD/dockerize-simple-scrapping/README.md

 # A simple scrapping

-This is the technical test for Pandascore application.
+This is a simple scrapping script on Pandascore application.

 ## requirements